Louiskovski/MIDI-to-BMS-Converter/README.md

 Are specified in *octave range 7 (C6 (midi 72) - B6 (midi 83))*.

 #### Converting
 When converting a prepared Midi, additional information, including the notes, is displayed.
+You can scroll through it to look for possible mistakes, e.g. if a bass note accidentally protrudes into the wrong chord.

-At the end you will get a *IntoBeat* and *LoopBeat* value, which you need to enter in the MultiBgmInfo for your song, if it is meant for combination with streamed AST (Multi-BGM).
+💡 At the end you will get a *IntoBeat* and *LoopBeat* value, which you need to enter in the MultiBgmInfo for your song, if it is meant for combination with streamed AST (Multi-BGM).
 If it is an BMS-only song, you can ignore these values.

 #### Additional Notes
-If you want to use your timing and chord data for a streamed song, the song must be in AST format at 32000 Hz.
+* If you want to use your timing and chord data for a streamed song, the song must be in AST format at 32000 Hz.

 ## Preparation